Updated on December 14, 2022

 Defending Your Livestock

-Giving your livestock a quick coating of pyrethrin-based pesticides once every one or two days can greatly reduce the number of bites.
-Protective coverings such as ear nets and face masks can protect some of the most sensitive parts from bites.
+Giving your livestock a quick coating of pyrethrin-based pesticides once every one or two days not only reduces the risk of bites, but serves as a relatively safe form of horse fly control.
+Protective coverings such as ear nets and face masks can protect some of the most sensitive parts from the adult flies.

-Finally, providing a sheltered retreat where horses and cattle can take cover can help reduce bites, as long as you remember to screen the doors and windows.
+Provide a sheltered retreat where horses and cattle can take cover.
+This can really help reduce bites, as long as you remember to screen the doors and windows.

 General Outdoor Prevention

-Horse flies (and other pests) are attracted to long grass and trash, so try to keep the yard neat and trimmed.
+Horse flies (and other pests) are attracted to long grass and trash.
+Keep the yard neat and trimmed to help discourage visits.
 Finally, you can install some bird feeders or suet cages to attract birds, as many species will also eat insects.

 I have to deal with these for 2-4 weeks every summer.
 I live in an established subdivision!!
 Any livestock is 1/2 to 1 mile away.
 I think they are also attracted to the exhaust from my vehicle, because they swarm my truck every time I pull in the driveway.
 I have to shut it off and sit there until the fumes dissipate and the flies go away.
 I still get out of the truck with swatter and wasp/hornet spray in hand.
 I am also fully clothed, head to toe, long sleeves, long pants, socks, shoes, and sometimes a hood, no matter the temperature.